 Please keep this document for future reference.

 We are authorised and regulated by the Solicitors Regulation Authority (SRA) and are expected to observe the SRA Code of Conduct 2011 which can be found at www.sra.org.uk.
 We endeavour to provide a high quality service in all respects.
 If you have any queries or concerns, including any queries on charges or bills, or are simply dissatisfied with any part of our service, please let us know.
 In the first instance please contact either the person dealing with your matter, who will immediately inform their supervisor, and/or their supervisor directly.
-We have a comprehensive complaints procedure which is available on request.
+If you would like to make a formal complaint, then you can read our full complaints procedure here.
+Making a complaint will not affect how we handle your case.

 If for any reason we are unable to resolve a problem between us regarding the delivery of legal services or your bill within this time, you may have the right to complain to the Legal Ombudsman.

 In the unfortunate event that we have not been able to resolve your concerns, including billing issues, you may contact the Legal Ombudsman:

 If your unresolved complaint relates to the insurance policy which is covering your matter, you should write to the Financial Ombudsman Service: